cwchentw/lightweight-cms/content/reference/concept.md

 ## Themes

-Pending.
+A theme composes of a set of layouts used by a mdcms site to render web pages.
+By utilizing themes in mdcms sites, web programmers save time to write each page manually and mdcms sites own consistent looking among pages.

 ## Assets

-Pending.
+Assets are stuffs used in front end like CSS sheets, JavaScript scripts, fonts, images and audios.
+There are dozens of front end languages to improve original front end technologies. mdcms adapts SCSS and Babel because these languages are compatible with CSS and JavaScript.

 ## The Bottom Line

-This article illustrates concepts to both general content websites and mdcms.
-If you are unfamiliar to web programming, this page may give you a mind roadmap to mdcms.
+This article illustrates concepts to mdcms.
+If you are unfamiliar to web programming, this page may give you a mind roadmap to both mdcms and content websites in general.